laoyigrace/subject/doc/source/identifiers.rst

 Subject Identifiers
 =================

-Images are uniquely identified by way of a URI that matches the following signature::
+Subjects are uniquely identified by way of a URI that matches the following signature::

   <Glance Server Location>/v1/subjects/<ID>